Share

 • Place the chopped ingredients into a large food processor or blender.

-• Break apart the garlic head and place its peeled cloves into the food processor or blender.
+• Break apart the garlic head and add the peeled cloves in the food processor or blender.
 Add the cilantro leaves.
-Pulse until everything is blended together.
-It’s ready.

 • To Make the Salsa Roja for Your Chili